dolittle/Runtime/Documentation/Concepts/event_handlers_and_filters.md

 Event streams are perhaps the most important part of the Dolittle platform.
 To get a different and more detailed perspective on streams, please read our section on [event sourcing and streams]({{< ref "event_sourcing.md#streams" >}}).

-### Stream Partition
+###  Partitions

-If we go deeper down the hole that is event streams we'll see that we have two types of streams in the Runtime; partitioned and unpartitioned streams.
+If we dive deeper into event streams we'll see that we have two types of streams in the Runtime; partitioned and unpartitioned streams.

 A partitioned stream is a stream that is split into chunks.
-These chunks are uniquely identified by a partition id (GUID).
+These chunks are uniquely identified by a `PartitionId` (GUID).
 Each item in a partitioned stream can only belong to a single partition.

-While an unpartitioned stream is, as you'd probably guess, a stream that is not split into chunks.
-It only consists of one big chunk if you will.
+An unpartitioned stream only has one chunk with a `PartitionId` of `00000000-0000-0000-0000-000000000000`.

 There are multiple reasons for partitioning streams.
-One of the benefits is that it gives a way for the developers to naturally partition their events and the way they are processed in an event handler (we'll talk more about this [later]({{< ref "#event-handlers" >}})).
+One of the benefits is that it gives a way for the developers to partition their events and the way they are processed in an event handler (we'll talk more about this in [Event Handlers]({{< ref "#event-handlers" >}})).
 Another reason for having partitions becomes apparent when needing to subscribe to other streams in other microservices.
-We'll talk more about that in the section about the [Event Horizon]({{< ref "event_horizon.md" >}})
+We'll talk more about that in the [Event Horizon]({{< ref "event_horizon.md" >}}) section.

 ### Stream Processor